Brooklyn Detention Complex

 In 2017, New York City committed to closing the jails on Rikers Island and creating a network of modern borough-based jails instead.
 The Brooklyn Detention Center was designated as one of the jails that would be used to replace Rikers.
 In August 2018, the city released a Draft Scope of Work outlining their plan for the new jail, which would tear down the existing 162,000 sq ft. facility and replace it with a building eight times as large (1.4 million sq ft.) and up to 40 stories tall.

+In March 2024, plans for the new jail gained traction with the demolition of the old structure.
+Construction began in 2025, projected to be complete in 2029.